rmcg123/ISLR-ML-Solutions/ISLR-ML-Problems.md

 ![](ISLR-ML-Problems_files/figure-gfm/unnamed-chunk-1-4.png)<!-- -->

+### Question 9

-9. The variables Name and Origin are qualitative and the rest are quantitative.
+The variables Name and Origin are qualitative and the rest are quantitative.

 ``` r
 for (i in 1:7)